huit/devops-vetting/interrogation.markdown

 7. Describe any cloud experience.

+8. What monitoring tools do you have experience with?

 ## Networking Questions

 1. Describe the "three way handshake" process that takes place when establishing a TCP connection.
 Bonus points if you can enumerate the state that the client and server at each phase of the process.